-The Yamaha YSP-2200 uses 16 integrated speakers and Yamaha's digital signal processing technology to simulate surround sound much more effectively than other sound bars.
-The audio quality is pretty good, too, though a dull high-end blunts music somewhat.
-The sound bar also comes with features and decoders aplenty.
+The Yamaha YSP-2200 uses 16 integrated speakers and Yamaha's digital signal-processing technology to simulate surround sound much more effectively than other sound bars.
+The audio quality is pretty good, too, though a dull high end blunts music performance somewhat.
+The sound bar also comes with features, connectivity (including HDMI) and surround-sound decoders aplenty.

 Great for TV and movies.
-Yamaha's Intellibeam technology is unsurpassed in its ability to create a convincing simulated surround-sound effect, and reviewers say it works wonders in the Yamaha YSP-2200, though this sound bar's 16 speakers can't match the precision output of a true 5.1 channel system or the more expensive Yamaha YSP-4100 (*Est. $1,700) and its whopping 40 speakers.
-The audio quality itself is just as good for television watching, delivering clear dialog, a solid low-end and balanced audio throughout.
-A somewhat dull high-end makes music listening a less impressive affair, however.
+Yamaha's Intellibeam technology is unsurpassed in its ability to create a convincing simulated surround-sound effect for movie watching, and reviewers say it works wonders in the Yamaha YSP-2200, though this sound bar's 16 speakers can't match the precision output of a true 5.1-channel system or the more expensive Yamaha YSP-4100 (Est. $1,700) and its whopping 40 speakers.
+The audio quality is just as good for television watching, delivering clear dialogue, a solid low end and balanced audio throughout.
+A somewhat dull high end makes music listening a less impressive affair, however.

 Perfect for under-screen placement.
-Rather than using the traditional tube-like sound-bar design, the Yamaha YSP-2200 is a shallow, wide rectangular shape, which allows it to fit underneath most HDTVs easily, and its height is adjustable to boot.
+Rather than using the traditional tube-like sound-bar design, the Yamaha YSP-2200 has a shallow, wide rectangular shape that allows it to fit underneath most HDTVs easily, and its height is adjustable to boot.
 The subwoofer is powerful, but it's wired with a 4-foot cord, so you'll need to keep it fairly close to the sound bar itself.
 The device is relatively loaded with ports, including three HDMI inputs, a single HDMI output and a pair of digital optical connections.

 Expensive, but still a bargain.
 It's hard to call any sound bar that costs this much a bargain, but the Yamaha YSP-2200 delivers expansive, high-quality sound at a level that lower-priced sound bars just can't match and ups the ante with an unsurpassed features list.
 To find a better-sounding system you'll have to spend nearly twice as much.